Finch-API/finch-docs/docs/Product-Guides/Automated-Connect-Flow.md

 ![](../../assets/images/fallback.png)

 If an employer encounters an error while attempting to authenticate via Finch Connect's automated flow, Finch Connect will display manual connection instructions after three failed attempts*.
 This process involves the employer adding Finch as a third-party admin in their system.
 Once Finch accepts the invitation and sets up the account, the data for the connection will flow through the Finch API, just like any other automated connection.
 The primary distinction is that your application will **receive a 202 response** when making requests with that token until the connection is established on Finch's end.
 Ensure that your application is configured to handle 202 response codes from Finch.
+This feature is currently available for the following integrations:
+- Gusto
+- Justworks
+- Paycom
+- Paylocity
+- Quickbooks
+- Trinet

 To enable this feature, please reach out to your Finch account manager.

 *The number of errors before displaying the fallback screen is adjustable.
 While the default value is set to three for every provider, this may change over time.